helm/helm/docs/glossary.md

 repositories serve the charts as well as the `index.yaml` file.)

 A Helm client can point to zero or more chart repositories.
-By default, Helm clients point the the `stable` official Kubernetes chart repository.
+By default, Helm clients point to the `stable` official Kubernetes chart repository.

 ## Values (Values Files, values.yaml)